adamstrawson/resume/index.md

 *Discontinued*
 Billr is an interface add-on to [http://freeagentcentral.com](FreeAgent).
 Billr allows clients to view and manage the invoices that are generated within FreeAgent, and allow clients to pay the invoices.
 Billr is built using the FreeAgent API.

+## Books

+### Continious Deployment and DevOps: A Quick Start Guide.
+As a technical reviewer for this publication, I was required to review the book for technical inacuracies and general readability to the target audience. *Due to be publised late November 2014*

 ## Experience

 ### Development